OpenTranslationBible/open-bible/en-GB/40.Matthew/md/matthew-05.md

 ## Matthew 5:17

-Do not think that I have come to abolish the Law or the Prophets; I have not come to abolish them but to fulfil them.
+Do not think that I have come to do away with the Law or the Prophets; I have not come to do away with them but to complete them.

 ## Matthew 5:18